Young Hercules: Production

 Principal photography took place in New Zealand while post-production elements including visual effects and music were all edited and integrated together in Los Angeles.
 Ian Bohen played Young Hercules in the pilot movie and was offered the part, but opted not to move to New Zealand where the series would shoot principal photography.
 Early on in the series, special visual effects were conceived by Richard Taylor's Weta Workshop, the then little known visual effects company that went on to win several Academy Awards for their work on The Lord of the Rings.
 Weta and Richard Taylor stepped off Young Hercules early on to work on Lord of the Rings.
 In fact, the early production days of Young Hercules saw many of its crew leave to work on the then little known Peter Jackson sensation, Lord of the Rings.

 Ryan Gosling was only 17 when he was cast in the lead role.
 To train for the role, Ryan took intense martial arts classes by the same trainer who taught Lucy Lawless and Kevin Sorbo.
 He was so tall and thin that his costume had to be reworked to minimize the look of how thin he was.
 Original costume sketches showed a darker upper body costume.
 When Gosling was cast, the costume designers made the upper body of his costume lighter in color and broader in the chest to help create a more bulky look.
 Makeup was used on Gosling's arms to help add muscle contours.
 Similar tricks were used for both Sorbo and Lawless for their characters.

-It was known to be only superficially faithful to Greek mythology, as was its predecessor; it uses similar characters, but in a variety of stories, some of which contain anachronisms.
+The show's large supporting cast drew from actors who had appeared on either Hercules or Xena previously, often taking advantage of the show's mythological setting to appear as the same characters.

+Like its parent series, the show was only superficially faithful to Greek mythology and Ancient Greece; it retold and re-used characters in often anachronistic ways, and sometimes used original characters to tell stories found in mythology.

 Location

-The series was filmed entirely in New Zealand.
+The series was filmed entirely in New Zealand, at Studio West in West Auckland.